An American In Scotland

 In Soviet Russia, Stockings Wear You!

 I’m rather disappointed with the latter era MGM musicals.
 High Society, Les Girls, Gigi; as one of the numbers in Gigi sums it up: “It’s a bore!”
 Silk Stockings is one of the better ones, not perfect but it shows this now increasingly outdated style of musical could still be glorious, despite their lack economic viability from the rise of television.
 Whereas High Society came off to me as an unneeded remake of The Philadelphia Story, Silk Stockings manages to hold its own and not come off as a cheap remake Ninotchka, which was released prior to the cold war in 1939 (and not doing much good for American-Soviet relations).
 Silk Stockings was made right during the cold war and towards the end of the McCarthy years.
-It’s interesting seeing the story of love overcoming ideology retold from the cold war perspective but it doesn’t come as mindless commie bashing; infact it does at least paint a positive view of Russian arts but propaganda it still is, as just like Ninotchka before it -favouring the gayety and decadence of the west to the rigid and gray world of the Soviet Union.
-The movie is self-aware its propaganda, with the film being made within the film described as “The iron curtain dissolved by music” and Astaire gleefully proclaiming the film within a film as “what propaganda!”
+It’s interesting seeing the story of love overcoming ideology retold from the cold war perspective in this critique of communism just like Ninotchka before it favours the gayety and decadence of the west to the rigid and gray world of the Soviet Union.
+While Silk Stockings may be moving denouncing communism it does paint a positive picture of Russian arts.
+The movie however is self-aware its propaganda, with the film being made within the film described as “The iron curtain dissolved by music” and Astaire gleefully proclaiming the film within a film as “what propaganda!”

 The influence of the director Rouben Mamoulian is one of the aspects which helps elevate Silk Stockings.
 Mamoulian was one of the most innovative directors of the 1930’s, whose credits include the ground-breaking musicals Applause and Love Me Tonight.
 Although this was 1957 and his final film, he was an innovator of the genre and his handsome direction is apparent throughout the film.
 The musical numbers take full advantage of the cinemascope frame, such as the number ‘We Can’t Go Back to Russia’ which features multiple people dancing at once in a long, unbroken shot.
 While Fred Astaire is dancing, Peter Lorre might be doing something amusing in the background.
 The dancing on display in the film is not Astaire’s most accomplished but is entertaining none the less.
 Mamoulian never worked with Ninotchka director Ernst Lubitsch, although Love Me Tonight did feature Lubitsch elements, as well as regular Lubitsch stars Maurice Chevalier and Jeanette MacDonald.
 Elements of the famous Lubitsch Touch are present throughout Silk Stockings; for example, when the Soviet commissar has just finished his first encounter with Ninotchka and is surprised to discover she is a woman, his secretary then bursts into the room to tell him this very fact, very much a Lubitsch inspired gag.